 - acted with criminal negligence when he or she caused physical injury by using a dangerous instrument or deadly weapon; or

 - subjected the elderly person to sexual conduct without consent.

 Endangerment of a Vulnerable Elderly Person by Acting Recklessly

 New York law provides that a person acts "RECKLESSLY" with respect to serious physical injury to a vulnerable elderly person when that person:

-- engages in conduct which creates or contributes to a substantial and unjustifiable risk that serious physical
+- engages in conduct that creates or contributes to a substantial and unjustifiable risk that serious physical

 injury to a vulnerable elderly person will occur; and

 - when he or she is aware of and consciously disregards that risk; and

 - when that risk is of such nature and degree that disregard of it constitutes a gross deviation from the

 standard of conduct that a reasonable person would observe in the situation.